What Is Social Media Community Management?

 [Source: Social Sprout]

 You can also use platform analytics, or built-in analytics tools like Facebook Analytics or Instagram Insights to gain data directly from the platforms.
 Third-party analytics tools can also offer a more in-depth look, i.e., more insights and data.
-Sprout Social, Sendible, and Hootsuite all offer excellent social media management tools that provide essential data to help you tweak your strategy to maximize its potential.
+Sprout Social, Sendible, and Hootsuite all offer excellent social media management tools that provide essential data to help you tweak your strategy.

 Social Community Management Best Practices

-Before we conclude the article, here are a few effective tips for maximizing the potential of your community management efforts on social media.
+Here are a few effective tips to make the most of your community management efforts on social media:

-If you have your own group, set concrete guidelines for contributors and members, covering everything from tone of voice, allowed content types, commenting rules, and disagreement handling.
-Having a clear set of rules helps you maintain a healthy and safe environment where everybody can feel safe to contribute and engage.
+If you have your own group, set concrete guidelines for contributors and members.
+These should cover everything from tone of voice, allowed content types, and commenting rules to how to handle disagreements.
+Having a clear set of rules helps you maintain a healthy and safe environment where everybody feels comfortable contributing and engaging.

 X.com